Norton Sports Health Training Programclick here to register

 I don’t know the first thing about running gear, diet, training techniques, or body maintenance, will there be information given on these topics?

 Absolutely!
 Many of our participants will be relative beginners at running and/or walking, so don’t feel like you are the only one.
-For those new to the sport, we highly recommend attending the Norton Sports Health Training Program Kick-Off on January 10th at the Kentucky Derby Museum.
-At the Kick-Off we will have sports medicine professionals in attendance from Norton Sports Health, as well as partners from Swags Sport Shoes to help get you in the right gear for race-day.
+For those new to the sport, we highly recommend attending the Norton Sports Health Training Program Kick-Off at the Kentucky Derby Museum.
+At the Kick-Off, we will have sports medicine professionals in attendance from Norton Sports Health, as well as partners from Swags Sport Shoes to help get you in the right gear for race-day.

 A bonus with our training program is the self-guided Norton Sports Health Training Manual you’ll receive.
 It’s a guide to help walkers and runners of all levels train safely while enjoying their time preparing for their first half or full marathon.
 The Manual includes tips for safe walking and running, injury prevention, cross-training, nutrition.
 Plus, there are complete training calendars and maps to help you stay on track.